Wen777/Wen777.github.io/source/_posts/thrift-and-golang.md

 Thrift provide several useful features:

 * Compressed data
-* Once created a Thrift file, it provides a interface for different languages which support Thrift.
+* Once a developer creates a Thrift file, the file defines the way that different languages can follow to share data across the limitation of languages which is a benefit for people who are working on several micro-service projects.
 * [The typical use case is for building distributed systems, mostly in house.](http://www.doublecloud.org/2014/01/apache-thrift-hello-world-sample/)

 # HOW TO USE Thrift in Golang